GSA/idmanagement.gov/_piv/network/11_ama.md

     href: '#testing'
   - text: Use Case Scenarios
     href: '#use-case-scenarios'
-  - text: Other Considerations
+  - text: Other Considerations and References
-    href: '#other-considerations'
+    href: '#other-considerations-and-references'
 ---

 When a user authenticates to your network and you've enabled Single Sign-on to applications inside your network domain, you need to know which of these authenticators was used: